HimalG/Slicing-Vulnerable-Code-Clones/README.md

 ## Accuracy Classifier Script

-The `AccuracyClassifier` folder contains a Python script for evaluating vulnerability detection performance by classifying vulnerabilities into True Positives (TP), False Positives (FP), True Negatives (TN), and False Negatives (FN) using slicing vectors.
+The `Accuracy_Classifier` folder contains a Python script for evaluating vulnerability detection performance by classifying vulnerabilities into True Positives (TP), False Positives (FP), True Negatives (TN), and False Negatives (FN) using slicing vectors.

 ### Key Features:
 - Classifies vulnerabilities based on slicing vector similarity.
 - Calculates and tracks TP, FP, TN, and FN for each detected vulnerability.
 - Outputs classification metrics and the associated file IDs for each category.

-For detailed information, refer to the [README in the `AccuracyClassifier` folder](AccuracyClassifier/README.md).
+For detailed information, refer to the [README in the `Accuracy_Classifier` folder](Accuracy_Classifier/README.md).